 For twelve key differences between silver and gold, click here.

-Here is a chart that shows which years from 1970-2012 silver performed better than the Dow Jones Industrial Average (DJIA) and which years the DJIA out performed silver (top).
-The chart also shows how many ounces of silver it tooks to buy the DJIA from 1970-2012 (bottom).
+Here are some charts over 6 months, two five, ten, twenty and forty-six years that show how silver performed vs the Dow Jones Industrial Average (DJIA) The charts show how many ounces of silver it took to buy the DJIA from 1970-2017 (bottom).

 Click Chart to Enlarge

-Percentage of Silver up Years: 50%.
-Since 1970 silver has gone up 22 years over the last 44 years or 50% of the years.
-In the years where silver hit its all time high, 1980 and 2011, the average price for those years was down from the previous years.
+Percentage of Silver up Years: 48.9%.
+Since 1970 silver has gone up 23 years over the last 47 years or less than half of the years.
+In the years where silver hit its all time highs, 1980 and 2011, the average price for those years was down from the previous years.

 Longest Silver Losing Streak: Five years.
 Silver went down five years in a row from 1988-1992